Xilia-Level-Creator/xla-spec/xla-spec-latest.md

 zero or more `transforms` tags, zero or more `patches` tags.
 There SHOULD NOT be any other tags present.

+Note that the order, in which changes to preset are applied, MUST be:
+1. Transforms (`Compiler` MAY apply them in the order, how they appear in XML)
+2. Patches (`Compiler` MAY apply them in the order, how they appear in XML)

+Tags `preset`, `transforms` and `patches` MAY be in any order.

 ##### Describing preset

 The following is the example of a `preset` tag: